Four Purpose-Built Wheel Loaders to Overcome Challenging Conditions

 Yanmar has been manufacturing wheel loaders since 1975 and introduced the V-Series to the North American market in 1997.
 Meanwhile, the current Yanmar Construction Germany, purchased by Yanmar in 2016, has been manufacturing wheel loaders since 1971 and manufactures the three larger models.

 The Yanmar compact wheel loader lineup is comprised of four models — the V4-7, V8, V10 and V12.
 All four Yanmar wheel loader models come standard with a three-year/3,000-hour warranty.
-The Yanmar V4-7 is powered by a 40.9-hp engine and has an operating weight of 8,322 lbs and a standard bucket capacity of 0.65 cu yds.
-The V4-7 is available with a direct pin-on bucket or hydraulic ISO-style or skid steer-style coupler.
-For stability and improved productivity, the V4-7 offers a long wheel base of 74 in. and an auto-leveler.
+The Yanmar V4-7 is powered by a 39-hp engine and has an operating weight of 8,521 lbs and a standard bucket capacity of 0.65 cu yds.
+The V4-7 is available with a direct pin-on bucket or a skid steer-style coupler (mechanical or hydraulic).
+For stability and improved productivity, the V4-7 offers a long wheelbase of 74 in. and an auto-leveler.

-The operating weight of the Yanmar V8 is 10,803 lbs with a 61-hp engine.
+The operating weight of the Yanmar V8 is 10,803 lbs with a 62-hp engine.
 The standard bucket capacity is 1.05 cu yds, and the unit features parallel kinematics, so the operator can quickly and precisely lift loads.
-The V8 has permanent all-wheel drive and an automatic limited slip differential (45 percent locking effect) and offers precise fingertip control of the oil flow rate to the attachment for ease of operator use.
-The V8 is available with a skid steer-style (mechanical or hydraulic), hydraulic ISO-style or a hydraulic Schaeff-style coupler.
+The V8 has permanent all-wheel drive and an automatic limited slip differential (35 percent self-locking differential) and offers precise fingertip control of the oil flow rate to the attachment for ease of operator use.
+The V8 is available with a skid steer-style (mechanical or hydraulic) or hydraulic ISO-style coupler.

-Weighing 12,787 lbs with a 74.3-hp engine, the Yanmar V10 has a standard bucket capacity of 1.31 yds and features parallel kinematics.
-The V10 has an industry size-class leading lift capacity at ground level of 13,713 lbs coupled with a strong breakout force of 12,365 lbs, says Yanmar.
+Weighing 12,787 lbs with a 72-hp engine, the Yanmar V10 has a standard bucket capacity of 1.31 cu yds and features parallel kinematics.
+The V10 boasts a strong breakout force of 12,375 lbs, says Yanmar.
 The unit is equipped with high speed as standard for North America, giving 22.4 mph to quickly travel between work areas.
-The V10 is available with a hydraulic ISO-style or a hydraulic Schaeff-style coupler.
+The V10 is available with a skid steer-style coupler (mechanical or hydraulic) or hydraulic ISO-style coupler.

 Advice to Buyers